-Where applicable, record the differences for the results of meter comparisons as specified in section 2.3 above.
+Where applicable, record the differences for the results of meter comparisons as specified in section 1.3 above.

-Calculate the differences in the results between the meter measurements of the grab sample with the corresponding measurements from the continuous meter for the applicable parameters
+Calculate the differences in the results between the meter measurements of the grab sample with the corresponding measurements from the continuous meter for the applicable parameters.
+The calculated difference between the expected value and the meter value should be expressed with the same precision as the acceptance criteria.

-Indicate the acceptability of the verifications per the criteria in section 2.3
+Indicate the acceptability of the verifications per the criteria in section 1.3